 109-102-MQ: Physical Education – Inuit Games

 Inuit traditional games require skills that were absolutely necessary for everyday survival in the Arctic.
 Some of these games have been practiced for thousands of years, while others have been developed over the course of the past few hundred years.
 There are regional, national and international competitions in Inuit games, such as the biennial Arctic Winter Games.
-Taken together, Inuit games provide a workout that test participants’ strength, agility, and endurance.
+Taken together, Inuit games provide a workout that tests participants’ strength, agility, and endurance.
 In this course, the knowledge about how to develop healthy habits will be incredibly important at the beginning of the year as students acclimatize to living in the city and the increased number of lifestyle choices available to them.

 360-CEN-AB: Cultural Exploration for Nunavimmiut